a16n-dev/async-modals/README.md

 Async modals is a hook-based way of showing modals in React using promises.

-## Features:
- * **Define once, use anywhere** - once you've written your modal component, you can use it within any other component without duplicating any code!
- * **Flexible** - easily pass data back and forth between the modal and calling component
- * **Un-opinionated styling** - Async Modals doesnt ship with any predefined styles, leaving you free to use it with your favourite css library!
 # Installation and usage

 To use async-modals install it via npm or yarn